persuaded9041/poke-solus-rgb/docs/FEATURES.md

     - A new NPC, Bill's father, is in Bill's grandfather's house in Fuchsia City.
     - He will sell you TM51 Flamethrower (only once).
 This aligns with Gen 1's original philosphy of TMs being one-time-use.
 This way, you need to be intentional about which Pokémon you use it on.
     - In Crystal Version, he is the Move Tutor outside Goldenrod Game Corner who teaches Flamethrower, Thunderbolt, and Ice Beam for 4000c each.
-    - He sells TM51 for 8000p; the price was determined by taking 10% of his coin-converted price when tutoring the move (in Crystal).
+    - He will sell the player TM51 for 8000p; the price was determined by taking 10% of his coin-converted price when tutoring the move (in Crystal).
 If he sold it to you at full price, that would be 80000p, which is far too much.
 I thought 8000p was appropriate, because it should still be a substantial amount without being unattainable.
-    - As Flamethrower is the only of those three without a dedicated TM in Gen 1, it's fitting that Bill's father would be the one to sell one.
+    - Flamethrower is the only of those three tutor moves without a dedicated TM in Gen 1.
+As Bill's father is the tutor for these moves, it's fitting that he would be the one to sell one.

 10. **Battle HUD updates**

-    - Animated EXP bar, similar to Gen 2's implementation.
+    - An animated EXP bar (similar to Gen 2's implementation) has been added.
-    - 'Already caught' Pokémon indicator (the same small Pokéball icon as the one used in Gen 2).
+    - An 'already caught' indicator (using the same small Pokéball icon as the one in Gen 2) has been added.

 ### Cut content that has been restored